als0-ran/my-reveal-template/README.md

 thanks for jyy.

-jyy.css and base.css is crawl from jyy's  web
+jyy.css and base.css is crawled from jyy's  web

 ## Custom code Highlight